 So you’re wondering, “What is industrial Design?”
 Well, you’ve come to the right place.
 We are the Industrial Designers Society of America—a non-profit membership association dedicated to advocacy, education, community and information in industrial design.

 Here, you will find definitions, history, events, programs, news, videos, surveys and even tool kits to help you spread the word about industrial design (ID) and its impact on our daily lives.
-Whether you’re a parent, student, educator or counselor trying to find out more about ID education; someone considering a career in ID; an entrepreneur or a corporation trying to find out just how to jump start your business through industrial design; or another type of designer hoping to partner—this is your one-stop for all things ID.
+Whether you’re a parent, student, educator or counselor trying to find out more about ID education; someone considering a career in ID; an entrepreneur or a corporation trying to find out just how to jump start your business through industrial design; or another type of designer hoping to partner with designers—this is your one-stop for all things ID.

 Industrial design is a discipline historically known for creating products and systems that optimize function, value and appearance for the mutual benefit of stakeholders involved.
 It has thrived in recent years—as many other disciplines recognize the value of ID in cross-disciplinary collaboration and innovation efforts.